luckman212/alfred-workflow-configurator/README.md

 When run with no arguments (or with `-h/--help`) the helptext will be displayed.

-The program's config file is stored in an .ini-style file in the same folder as your Alfred preferences (will be automatically determined by reading Alfred's settings file).
+The configuration is stored in an .ini-style file in the same folder as your Alfred preferences (will be automatically determined by reading Alfred's settings file).

 #### Commandline Arguments